 However, what those suffering with addiction really need is behavioral therapy to manage triggers, deal with relapse and understand the underlying cause behind the addiction.

 The following are common triggers for addiction and relapse:

 - Chronic stress or sudden life stress like job loss or a death

 - Social networks that include other substance abusers

 - Environmental cues

 If you or your loved one is struggling with the disease of addiction, addiction therapy is the only answer.
-If you’re ready to seek the help you need in overcoming addiction, give 1st Step Behavioral Health a call today at 866-319-6126.
+If you’re ready to seek the help you need in overcoming addiction, give 1st Step Behavioral Health a call or text today at (855) 425-4846.
 Our reach out to our team by contacting us here.